Fr PJ McGlinchey was born on 6 June 1928 in the village of Raphoe and grew up in the town of Letterkenny in County Donegal.

 The government also made a half hour documentary television film of his work entitled, “The Sheep and Pig Farmer,” and ran it twice, nationwide, during the month of September.

 The money which accompanied the award (US$1,850) McGlinchey gave to the IDA clinic which the Columban Sisters had started in 1970.
-The clinic now treats some 17,000 persons annually.
+The clinic now treats some 17,000 people annually.